matrix-org/matrix-spec-proposals/proposals/2291-configuration-to-control-crawling.md

 the bot should order the two names in some way, check the configuration using one name, and if no value is found, to check the configuration using the next name.
 This can also be done with multiple names.
-In general, the names should be ordered from more specifig to more general, so in this case, `ca.uhoreg.voyager` would be checked first, then `io.t2bot.voyager`, and finally `*`.
+In general, the names should be ordered from more specific to more general, so in this case, `ca.uhoreg.voyager` would be checked first, then `io.t2bot.voyager`, and finally `*`.